qqmath/qml-circuit/README.md

 # Quantum Neural Network for Iris Flower Classification

 This code implements a Quantum Neural Network (QNN) for the classification of Iris flowers using PennyLane, a Python library for quantum machine learning.
 The QNN is designed to classify the Iris dataset into three categories based on the species of the flowers.
-This QML-circuit was built using the tutorial  https://dvic.devinci.fr/en/resource/tutorial/introduction-to-quantum-machine-learning.

 ## Prerequisites